 Bring Your Own Device

 At Elk Island Catholic Schools (EICS), our mission is to inspire success, confidence and hope in each student.
 As leaders in the use of technology, we encourage creative and innovative learning.
 Today’s students are already technology leaders.
 They want to take the technology they use in their daily lives and make it a normal part of their classroom experience.
 Research tells us that if we reflect this in their learning experiences, we will increase engagement which leads to improved student success.
-Starting in September of 2016, EICS will be implementing One-to-One in EICS, which means students can bring their own devices to school for educational purposes.
-In the classroom, students will use devices responsibly, and only with the permission and direction of the teacher or other staff member.
+Starting in September of 2016, EICS implemented One-to-One in EICS, which means students can bring their own devices to school for educational purposes.
+In the classroom, students use devices responsibly, and only with the permission and direction of the teacher or other staff member.
 Of course, technology alone will not improve learning— when combined with the right instruction from skilled staff, amazing things can happen.
 The increased use of technology in EICS classrooms will “power up” student success today, and for the future.
 Here’s why personally owned devices work best:

 - Students are usually experts with the device they have and customize it to their learning needs